MustaphaBotte/Diriving-License-Management-System/README.md

 ## Installation & Setup
 Clone or download the repository.
-Restore the provided SQL database (DLMS DB) from the folder named Database your SQL Server instance.
+Restore the provided SQL database (DLMS DB) from the folder named Database to your SQL Server instance.
 Update the connection string in the application to match your SQL Server credentials and database settings.
 (go to DLMS\Data_Access\Data_access\Connection_Settings)